Shadow Dreams: Everyone Has a Dark Side | Carl Jung

 It brings to light everything you don’t want to know about yourself and uses it to divide the psyche.

 Where there is division in the psyche, Shadow grows.

 You fight back by accepting and embracing it all.
 And by thanking your Shadow for making you aware of it.

 Obviously, Shadow can be personally dangerous, especially when it’s totally out of control and influences people and events against you.
 But the danger is compounded because your personal Shadow connects with the collective Shadow, what we call evil.
 Shadow is the mechanism for evil to infiltrate the psyche.

 It’s all too easy to project your Shadow onto other people and hate them for it.
 And when that happens on a mass scale it leads to horrible tragedies and abuses such as the Holocaust, slavery, the Killing Fields of Cambodia, and the US invasion of Iraq.
 Know your own Shadow and own it, or it will own you.

 Shadow’s Not All Bad

 Shadow is the gateway to the unconscious mind and a tremendous source of creativity.
-It prepares you for a deeper relationship with your unconscious—a relationship that potentially leads to an inner marriage with your anima or animus, your soul (just be careful with that term; think of it simply as “the deepest, inner You“).
-Alchemists call it “marriage of the soul,” and point of alchemy is to transform ordinary consciousness (lead) into extraordinary consciousness (gold).
+It prepares you for a deeper relationship with your unconscious—a relationship that potentially leads to an inner marriage with your anima or animus, Greek words meaning “soul” (just be careful with that term; think of it simply as “the deepest, inner You“).
+Alchemists call it “marriage of the soul,” and a point of alchemy is to transform ordinary consciousness (lead) into extraordinary consciousness (gold).